 Hindustani Concert Description:

-The performance will begin with the sitar developing the 3 main movements of a raga: Alap, Jor, and Jhala.
-This raga can last for a few minutes or nearly an hour and will be rendered in the Dhrupad style.
-This is deeply meditative and healing.
-It is also very useful for breathing, calming of the mind, and realignment of the body.
+Michael will begin the performance with the sitar/surbahar developing the 3 main movements of a raga: Alap, Jor, and Jhala.
+This raga can last for a few minutes or nearly an hour and will be rendered in the Dhrupad or Khyal style.
 The raga will be chosen based on the time of day and the microtones (shrutis) used will evoke a particular emotion felt by the body.
-Once the raga has been established, the tabla player will join in.
+Once the raga has been established, the percussionist will join in.